Laufire/kiss/Notes.md

 * Using the same application structure with all the frontend technologies (HTML, JS, CSS)

+## Intro

+kiss simplifies app development by simplifying the basic structure. ie: It maps *JS objects **directly** to HTML elements*, they have a **one-to-one** relationship.
+This makes the code easy to read, understand and maintainable.

+kiss simplifies the **MVC pattern** by adhering to the ***UNIX philosophy***, it just *pipes* the data from one tier to another, thus simplifying the workflow.
+The data could be from the server or some other module.

+kiss is meant to help with implementing **Data driven UI-s**. ie: that data could be from the server or from the JS itself (imagine a data driven JQuery slider).

 ## ToDos

 * As of now state change occurs after the ready event; should this be changed in order to allow state related preparations?